-SPUR, the Summer Program in Undergraduate Research of the MIT Mathematics Department, is a program for MIT undergraduates founded in 1996 by Professor Hartley Rogers.
-The Faculty Advisors for SPUR are Professor David Jerison and Professor Ankur Moitra.
-SPUR+ coordinator is Dr. Cris Negron.
-The program director is Dr. Slava Gerovitch.
+SPUR, the Summer Program in Undergraduate Research of the MIT Mathematics Department, is a program for MIT undergraduates founded in 1997 by Professor Hartley Rogers.
+SPUR faculty advisors are Prof. David Jerison and Prof. Ankur Moitra.

 Students in the program work full time for six weeks on original individual or joint research projects, depending on their preferences and availability.
 They are matched with a mathematics graduate student mentor with compatible interests.
 The graduate student mentor devises a research project, often in consultation with an MIT faculty advisor.
 Students meet with their mentors for about an hour each weekday.
 Each week during the program, the entire group of undergraduates and mentors meets for a seminar and discussion with a faculty member.
-In the final days of the program, the undergraduate writes a short paper (about 10 pages) describing his or her progress and presents a 20-minute talk to the mentors, to the other undergraduates in SPUR, and to a panel of faculty members.
+In the final days of the program, the undergraduate writes a short paper (about 10 pages) describing his or her progress (to be posted later on the SPUR website) and presents a 20-minute talk to the mentors, to the other undergraduates in SPUR, and to a panel of faculty members.

-SPUR+ is a new program, running in parallel with SPUR, but starting a bit earlier to include three weeks of guided reading in preparation for research.
+SPUR+ (short for SPUR + 3 weeks) is a program designed to increase diversity.
+It is aimed at students showing great promise in mathematics, but who have been underserved in mathematical education.
+It starts with three weeks of guided reading in preparation for research, before the actual 6-week SPUR program.
 SPUR+ students will work on projects in teams of two.
-SPUR+ program is specifically targeted for young women and students of color.
 If you would like your SPUR application to be considered also for SPUR+, please check the appropriate box on your SPUR application.
 Students in the SPUR+ program meet with their mentor three times a week for 1.5 hours during the guided reading period.
-After June 26, SPUR+ operates in the same way as SPUR.
+Starting Monday, June 26, 2023, SPUR+ operates in the same way as SPUR.
 Up to four undergraduates will be supported under SPUR+ this summer.

 Browse a listing of abstracts and papers from past research projects and participants by year.

 After the final presentation, the faculty panel awards the Rogers Prize to the best student-mentor team or teams.
 The prize was funded in honor of Professor Rogers by his family.
-A list of past award recipients can be found on the student awards page.
+See a list of past award recipients.

-With inquiries, please contact Slava Gerovitch at email@example.com
+With inquiries, please contact program assistant André Dixon at email@example.com